phlin0424/recommendation_practice/README.md

 - **Docker Compose:** All containers (MLflow, FTP server, PostgreSQL, and pipeline execution) are orchestrated using Docker Compose for simplified management.

+- **Backend with SQLite:** Utilizes an SQLite database mounted to a local volume as the backend for the MLflow tracking server.

 ## Project Structure

 ### Folder Structure

 The main code is under the `src/` directory, which contains the following modules:
-- `alembic/`: Code to execute migrations.
 - `core/`: Loads environment variables using Pydantic settings.
 - `datareader/`: Contains modules to read data from the database.
 - `pipelines/`: Contains pipelines and models for different machine learning experiments.
 Each pipeline consists of the following components:

     - `Dockerfile`: Used to launch the container for the pipeline.
     - `model.py`: Contains the code for the machine learning model.
     - `pipeline_{model_name}.py`: Contains the code for the specific pipeline corresponding to the model.
+Use MLflow modules to record the parameters being used and the evaluation results (i.e., the metrics).
     - `pyproject.toml`: Defines the environment and dependencies for the container.
     - `pipeline_params.env`: Stores the environment variables used in the pipeline.